afska/gba-link-connection/README.md

 _(aka e-Reader)_

 [⬆️](#gba-link-connection) The e-Reader accessory enables games to receive _DLC cards_ from a second GBA via Link Cable.
-It's region-locked, but USA and JAP adapters are supported.
+It's region-locked, but both USA and JAP adapters are supported.

 ![screenshot](https://github.com/user-attachments/assets/1194552e-dd88-4425-a4bc-29aa60ffdaba)